cnuernber/facial-rec/README.md

 (output-face-results! faces)
 ```

-This takes each face, find the 5 nearest, and outputs the results to a markdown
+This takes each face, find the 5 nearest, and outputs the results to `results.md`.
-file.
-We use `grip` to view the markdown files locally.
+We use [`grip`](https://github.com/joeyespo/grip) to view the markdown files locally.

 Going further, any non-directory files in the dataset directory will be scanned and